GeorgeTsoukalas/GeorgeTsoukalas.github.io/_pages/about.md

 Research
 --------
-I have participated in two NSF REUs.
+I am current a research with the Rutgers Automated Reasoning Lab, being advised by [He Zhu](https://herowanzhu.github.io/).
+We are working on using differentiable programming for invariant synthesis for program verification.
+I have also participated in two NSF REUs.
 The first was remote, but through the College of William & Mary under the advisement of [Charles R. Johnson](https://en.wikipedia.org/wiki/Charles_Royal_Johnson), and working with [Greyson Wesley](https://sites.nd.edu/greyson-wesley/) and Zach Zhao.
 We studied some topics regarding eigenvalue assignment of certain graphs, and, among other things, proved several results for $k-$NIM trees, including characterization and enumeration.
 A paper was submitted for publication following our work that summer, and can be viewed [here](/publications).
 The second was in person at San Diego State University, under the advisement of [Chris O'Neill](https://cdoneill.sdsu.edu/).
 We studied symmetric numerical semigroups, and more particularly properties of unimaximal faces of the Kunz Cone.
 We gave a characterizzation of the facets of these unimaximal faces and constructed some extremal examples of numerical semigroups on these faces.
 A paper to be submitted consisting of work done during this program is being written at the moment.

 Hobbies
 -------